 We aim to make this year fun and enjoyable through our creative curriculum.
-We are covering ‘World War 2’ this term.
+We are covering ‘World War 2’ in the Autumn Term.
 Under this umbrella we are going to be incorporating as many aspects of the curriculum as possible.
 We will then move on to ‘Change’, where we will look at ‘Britain Since the 1930s’ and ‘Crime and Punishment Across the Ages’.
 In the Summer Term we will be focusing on ‘Mighty Mountains and South America’, paying particular attention to the country of Brazil.
-Across the year, there will be opportunities for school visits and enrichment days, including a World War 2 themed day later this term where children can come to school dressed as evacuees.

 British Cycling - Week 5

 Have a look at the photograph below and see how much more confident we all are with cycling.
 Through resilience and determination our skills and confidence improved for all of us, including those of us who were non-cyclists (at the beginning) and those of us who were already able to cycle confidently.
 We have all learned new skills and tricks, including cycling under a pole of differing heights!

 Some of our Mini Police Officers presented an excellent assembly where they discussed the possible dangers on the roads and how to be safe.
 Pupils looked at different scenarios, identifying the issues in the images and how the people could be safe.
 This included scenarios involving pedestrians listening to music and using mobile phones, motorists using phones when they were driving and children riding their bikes without wearing a helmet.